commercialhaskell/stack/doc/GUIDE.md

 Keep in mind that there's nothing magical about this implicit global configuration.
 It has no impact on projects at all.
 Every package you install with it is put into isolated databases just like everywhere else.
-The only magic is that it's the catch-all project whenever you're running stack somewhere else.
+The only magic is that it's the catch-all project whenever you're running Stack somewhere else.

-## Setting stack root location
+## Setting Stack root location

-`stack path --stack-root` will tell you the location of the 'stack root'.
-This is where stack stores snapshot packages, among other things.
-On operating systems other than Windows, it is also where stack stores tools such as ghc and MSYS2 by default, in a `programs` folder.
+`stack path --stack-root` will tell you the location of the 'Stack root'.
+This is where Stack stores snapshot packages, among other things.
+On operating systems other than Windows, it is also where Stack stores tools such as GHC and MSYS2 by default, in a `programs` folder.
 (On Windows, the default location for such tools is `%LOCALAPPDATA%\Programs\stack`.)

-The location of the stack root can be configured by setting the `STACK_ROOT` environment variable or using stack's `--stack-root` option on the command line.
+The location of the Stack root can be configured by setting the `STACK_ROOT` environment variable or using Stack's `--stack-root` option on the command line.
 It is particularly useful to do this on Windows, where the length of filepaths may be limited (to [MAX_PATH](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd)),